 SSD usually begins before age 30.
 It occurs more often in women than in men.
 It's not clear why some people develop this condition.
 Certain factors may be involved:

-- Having a negative outlook or personality
+- Having a negative outlook

 - Being more physically and emotionally sensitive to pain and other sensations